 Toto – Africa

 It may still be a hugely popular hit from the 80s, but even Toto themselves must confess to one of the most extreme examples of lyrical flimflam there’s ever been in their infamous line: The wild dogs cry out in the night, as they grow restless longing for some solitary company / I know that I must do what’s right, as sure as Kilimanjaro rises like Olympus above the Serengeti.
 I mean, where do I begin with this one?
 Firstly, company and Serengeti aren’t even close to rhyming.
 Secondly, there are far too many syllables in there.
-Thirdly “solitary company” seems like and accidental self-contradiction.
+Thirdly “solitary company” seems like an accidental self-contradiction, rather than a planned oxymoron.
 Oh, and finally, what??
 It’s utter nonsensical, non-sequitur bullshit.
 On the plus side, this is probably in the top three songs of all time that feature Mounts Kilimanjaro and Olympus, and the plains of Serengeti.
 So, you know, kudos for that.

 Kanye West – Can’t Tell Me Nothing